Sharks partner with Love Bites

 Joining Ms Mann and Nour at the microphone in announcing the partnership was Rickard Cooke from NAPCAN and Love Bites program coordinator Amber Schacht.

-Also, in the room were local MP’s Lee Evans and Eleni Petinos, Deputy Mayor Steve Simpson, Sharks CEO Barry Russell, Martin Kennedy from the Club’s Board of Directors and Richard Clarke, Marketing Manager of Capital Bluestone.
+Also, in the room were local MP’s Lee Evans and Eleni Petinos, Deputy Mayor Steve Simpson, Martin Kennedy from the Club’s Board of Directors and Richard Clarke, Marketing Manager of Capital Bluestone.

 In line with this latest partnership, the Sharks thank Capital Bluestone for their continued support in enabling Sharks Have Heart to grow and to keep adding programs and initiatives to our foundation.